Projects and Items

 ../_images/load_project_dialog.png

-In case Choreonoid was started up from command line, you can also load a project using Specifying Project File using Command Line Argument as explained in the section of How to Start Up .
+If you are starting Choreonoid from the command line, you can also load a project using Specifying Project Files with Command Line Arguments introduced in Launch Methods.

 Sample Projects

-Choreonoid has some sample projects as default.
-These samples are stored in “project” directory under “share” directory of Choreonoid.
-(See Directory Structure for the place of share directory.)
+Choreonoid comes with several sample projects by default.
+These samples are stored in the “project” directory under Choreonoid’s share directory.
+(Please refer to Directory Structure for the location of the share directory.)

 Project File